Guidance

 Date: [DD/MM/YYYY]

-Dear [Detainee name]
+Dear [Resident’s name]

-According to the Detention Centre (Amendment) Rules 2018)/Rule 32(6) of the Short-term Holding Facility Rules 2018 [Delete as appropriate] the definition of ‘torture’ I must apply as part of this consideration is: ‘any act by which a perpetrator intentionally inflicts severe pain or suffering on a victim in a situation in which:
+According to Rule 35(6) of the Detention Centre (Amendment) Rules 2018)/Rule 32(6) of the Short-term Holding Facility Rules 2018 [Delete as appropriate] the definition of ‘torture’ I must apply as part of this consideration is: ‘any act by which a perpetrator intentionally inflicts severe pain or suffering on a victim in a situation in which:

-a) the perpetrator has control (whether mental or physical) over the victim, and
+(a) the perpetrator has control (whether mental or physical) over the victim, and

-b) as a result of that control, the victim is powerless to resist.’
+(b) as a result of that control, the victim is powerless to resist.’

 I understand, however, that there is guidance to the effect that for these purposes there is no difference between “powerless to resist” and “powerlessness”.
-The proper approach is to consider whether the detainee was in a situation of powerlessness.
+The proper approach is to consider whether the individual was in a situation of powerlessness.

-On the basis of what you have been able to tell me and/or the examination I have carried out, my independent view is that a report under rule 35(3)/rule 32(3) [Delete as appropriate] is not the appropriate process for these concerns to be raised.
+On the basis of what you have been able to tell me and/or the examination I have carried out, my independent view is that a report under Rule 35(3)/Rule 32(3) [Delete as appropriate] is not the appropriate process for these concerns to be raised.
 The events or issues you raised may be relevant to your immigration or asylum case and you should therefore raise them in writing with your Home Office caseworker directly.
-However, it is my opinion that the completion of a rule 35(3)/rule 32(3) [Delete as appropriate] report in these circumstances will not be appropriate for you.
-Accordingly, I have not issued a report under rule 35(3)/rule 32(3) [Delete as appropriate].
+However, it is my opinion that the completion of a Rule 35(3) Rule 32(3) [Delete as appropriate] report in these circumstances will not be appropriate for you.
+Accordingly, I have not issued a report under Rule 35(3)/Rule 32(3) [Delete as appropriate].
 In reaching this view I have also considered whether there are other grounds on which you may be particularly vulnerable to harm in detention but have concluded that this is not the case.

 Yours sincerely,